fujeyla/processing4netbeans/README.md

 - create a java processing project from a provided template including processing libs
 - add processing.org contributions libraries thanks to an included downloader/installer

-Currently, the netbean 8 version is supported.
+Currently, the netbeans 8 version is supported.